Steady Periodic Vibrations

 n = 1

-where bn are the Fourier coefficients (to be determined)
+where bn are the Fourier coefficients (need to be determined)

 Click here to continue with discussion of steady periodic vibrations.